 1. Lamar Valley

-But shortly after crossing into Yellowstone National Park at the Cooke City-Silver Gate entrance, you’ll find yourself in the Lamar Valley.
-The first time I surveyed the tallgrass prairie filled with hundreds of bison, I felt as if I’d been transported into a scene from Dances with Wolves.
+Shortly after crossing into Yellowstone National Park at the Cooke City-Silver Gate entrance, you’ll find yourself in the Lamar Valley.
+The first time I surveyed the tallgrass prairie filled with hundreds of wild bison, I felt as if I’d been transported into a scene from Dances with Wolves.
 The moment took my breath away, and each year when I return, the sight is just as captivating.

-In addition to thick herds of grazing bison, the Lamar Valley is a great place to see bears.
+In addition to a substantial bison population, the Lamar Valley is a great place to see bears.
 About half the size of the more ferocious grizzlies, black bears are often spotted in the Lamar Valley.
 It’s important to note that, despite their name, black bears aren’t always black.
 In fact, many of the black bears at Yellowstone are cinnamon colored with reddish-brown fur that often causes visitors to mistake them for grizzlies.

 2. Roosevelt Arch